Visigothic Kingdom

 The Visigoths were romanized central Europeans who had moved west from the Danube Valley.
-They became foederati of Rome, and wanted to restore the Roman order against the hordes of Vandals, Alans and Suebi.
+They became foederati of Rome, and sought to restore the Roman order against the hordes of Vandals, Alans and Suebi.
 The Western Roman Empire fell in 476 AD; therefore, the Visigoths believed they had the right to take the territories that Rome had promised in Hispania in exchange for restoring the Roman order.
 Under King Euric—who eliminated the status of foederati—a triumphal advance of the Visigoths began.
 Alarmed at Visigoth expansion from Aquitania after victory over the Gallo-Roman and Breton armies at Déols in 469, Western Emperor Anthemius sent a fresh army across the Alps against Euric, who was besieging Arles.
-The Roman army was crushed in the Battle of Arles nearby and Euric then captured Arles and secured much of southern Gaul.
+The Roman army was crushed at the nearby Battle of Arles, resulting in Euric capturing Arles and secured much of southern Gaul.